thelukemccarthy/talks-and-workshops/blockchain-devloper-intro/README.md

 The above function introduces a few new concepts let's go over them now.
 * Line 1: The view keyword is introduced.
 This tell the Ethereum data is only read in the contract.
 Without the view keyword this function would return the blockchain transaction and not the values we expect to see.
 * Line 1: Solidity can't return user defined types, however it can return mulitple values.
-Because all of the values in BlogPostData are strings we return four strings.
+Because most of the values in BlogPostData are strings we return four strings.
 What is returned to our test is the following
-    ```json
+    ```
         Result {
+            '0': <BN: 0>,
-            '0': 'New Blog Post',
+            '1': 'New Blog Post',
-            '1': '2019-10-01',
+            '2': '2019-10-01',
-            '2': 'Homer Simpson',
+            '3': 'Homer Simpson',
-            '3': 'Mmmmmm Donuts',
+            '4': 'Mmmmmm Donuts',
         }
     ```
+  The zeroth element has a value you might not have expected.
+BN is an accronym for Big Number
 * Lines 1,2: Use the memory keyword to tell Ethereum to only store values in memory and not on the blockchain
 * Lines 3-8: Return the multiple values, we wrap all the return values in () so Ethereum knows all the values to return